 At a dental practice, the net revenue cycle can be broadly generalized as :

 (Average patient volume including revisits) X (Average production per patient) – Total overheads

-More the number of patients visiting your practice, more the revenue.
+More the number of patients visiting your practice, the more the revenue.
 The annual frequency of patient visits is also a significant component.
-And to increase this frequency from one to maybe three or four you have to keep them updated about their next visits, necessary treatments, etc.
+And to increase this frequency from one to maybe three or four, you have to keep them updated about their next visits, necessary treatments, etc.

-When a patient receives email/ text based on their priority, about their upcoming appointments, they are not likely to miss them.
-This saves your money and time and that could have been lost due to no-shows, cancellations, etc that could have burnt your margins.
+When a patient receives an email or text message, based on their priority, about their upcoming appointments, they are not likely to miss them.
+This saves you money and time that could have been lost due to no-shows, cancellations, etc., which could have burnt your margins.

 With a fully filled scheduler, daily production targets can be met.
-Larger the production volume more is the revenue to your practice.
+The larger the production volume is, the more revenue to your practice.